What's New in dotMemory

 Improved getting snapshots by condition.
 The profiling controller gets a new condition for taking a snapshot: Get a snapshot if total memory usage exceeds X MB.

 Improved timeline graph.
-Click on the graph to get exact memory data at a specific time point.
+Click the graph to get exact memory data at a specific time point.

 Reworked IIS Express profiling settings.
 Now, the default way to profile a web app hosted on IIS Express is to provide dotMemory a